 If you intend to drive overseas, check with the embassy or consulate of the countries you will visit to learn their driver's license, road permit, and auto insurance requirements.
-If possible, obtain road maps before you go.
+If possible, obtain road maps before you go or make sure your gps or gps app is updated to support your travel destination.

 Many countries do not recognize a U.S. driver's license.
 Most, however, accept an international driver's permit.
 Before departure, obtain one at a local office of an automobile association.
 You must be at least age 18, and you will need two passport-size photographs and your valid U.S. license.
 Certain countries require road permits instead of tolls to use their divided highways and will fine drivers without a permit.